-In August 2018, Goodwill Industries of Southeastern Louisiana, Inc. applied for the trade name Goodwill Technical College (GTC) and was granted permission by the State of Louisiana.
+Goodwill Industries of Southeastern Louisiana, Inc. applied for the trade name Goodwill Technical College (GTC) and was granted permission by the State of Louisiana in August 2018 to operate under this name.
 In addition, Goodwill Technical College was granted permission to move into its new location, 2740 Canal Street, New Orleans, Louisiana 70119.